 Dissolution by Court

-1. Insanity: Where a partner has become of unsound mind, the court may dissolve the firm on the petition of any of the other partner or by the next friend of the insane partner [Section 44 (a)].
+1. Insanity: Where a partner has become of unsound mind, the court may dissolve the firm on the petition of any of the other partners or by the next friend of the insane partner [Section 44 (a)].

 2. Permanent Incapacity: Where a partner, other than the partner suing, has become in any way permanently incapable of performing his duties as a partner, the court may dissolve the firm [Section 44(b)].